Stars: (3.5 / 5) Watch it on Netflix

 - Home Alone starred an unknown child, was helmed by a rookie crew, and was actually shut down because of budget concerns.

 While these troubles are not unique, the films are.
-And they’re lovingly chronicled by a gaggle of cast and crew, whose poignant memories make this a worthy trip down memory lane.
+And in The Movies That Made Us they’re lovingly chronicled by a gaggle of cast and crew, whose poignant memories make this a worthy trip down memory lane.

 We get to hear from directors, producers, designers, casting crew, choreographers, stuntmen, and others, who all bring a nostalgic, boots-on-the-ground realism to the stories.